rails/rails/guides/source/configuring.md

 #### `config.silence_healthcheck_path`

-Specifies the path of the healthcheck that should be silenced in the logs.
+Specifies the path of the health check that should be silenced in the logs.
 Uses `Rails::Rack::SilenceRequest` to implement the silencing.
-All in service of keeping healthchecks from clogging the production logs, especially for early-stage applications.
+All in service of keeping health checks from clogging the production logs, especially for early-stage applications.

 ```
 config.silence_healthcheck_path = "/up"